 When engaged in their hobby, “colorists,” as they call themselves, say that their worries temporarily fade away.

-This is not surprising when you consider that all arts and crafts hobbies have the power to focus the brain similarly to meditation.
-(1)
+This is not surprising when you consider that all arts and crafts hobbies have the power to induce a state of flow and focus the mind similarly to meditation.

-A large study on knitters, for example, found that 80% of those with depression felt happier when they knitted.
-(2)
+For example, a large study on knitters found that 80% of those with depression felt happier when they knitted

 There are few daily activities that can improve your mood, productivity, and ability to cope with stress as much as getting enough high-quality sleep — and coloring before you go to bed can help.

-Unfortunately, exposure to the blue light emitted by your electronic devices disrupts your circadian rhythm and contributes to insomnia.
-(3)
+Unfortunately, exposure to the blue light emitted by the electronic devices you may use significantly reduces the production of the sleep hormone melatonin, contributing to insomnia.

 Coloring and Stress Relief: What the Research Shows

-There hasn’t been much research on the benefits of coloring yet.
+There hasn’t been much research yet on the benefits of coloring.

 But most of the research that has been done has used a particular type of design called a mandala.

-Mandalas are circular designs with concentric shapes that have a universal spiritual significance.
+Mandalas are circular designs with concentric shapes that have universal spiritual significance.

 Buddhist temples, Muslim mosques, and Christian cathedrals all incorporate mandalas into their architecture.

-Renowned psychologist Carl Jung had his patients coloring mandalas 100 years ago as a tool for relaxation and self-discovery.
+Renowned psychologist Carl Jung had his patients color mandalas 100 years ago as a tool for relaxation and self-discovery.

-The study Can Coloring Mandalas Reduce Anxiety? concluded that coloring a complex geometric pattern induced a meditative state beneficial to those with anxiety.
+The study Can Coloring Mandalas Reduce Anxiety? concluded that coloring a complex geometric pattern induced a meditative state beneficial for those with anxiety.

-A study on patients with post-traumatic stress disorder found that those who spent time coloring mandalas daily showed a decrease in symptoms, while those who simply drew did not.
-(7)
+A study on patients with post-traumatic stress disorder found that those who spent time coloring mandalas daily showed a decrease in symptoms of trauma, while those who simply drew did not.

 If you are interested in coloring mandalas, you can use existing templates or you can easily create your own.

-Art Is Fun has an easy step-by-step lesson on creating your own mandala from scratch.
+Art Is Fun has an easy step-by-step lesson on creating your own mandalas from scratch.

 All you need is a pencil, ruler, and paper.